 But sometimes I get bored of the typical honey garlic salmon with a side of asparagus or green beans.
 Sometimes...
 I want pasta!
 Who doesn't??

-Salmon and pasta are pretty much a match made in heaven and this is the kind of dinner that you'll likely even be able to get family members who don't love salmon to try.
+Salmon and pasta are pretty much a match made in heaven (this Smoked Salmon Pasta is more proof of that!) and this is the kind of dinner that you'll likely even be able to get family members who don't love salmon to try.

 ❤️ Why you'll love this recipe